microsoft/TypeScript-Website/packages/typescript-vfs/README.md

 const fsMap = new Map<string, string>()

 // If using imports where the types don't directly match up to their FS representation (like the
-// imports for node) then use triple-slash references to make sure globals are set up first. const content = `/// <reference types="node" />\nimport * as path from 'path';\npath.` fsMap.set("index.ts", content)
+// imports for node) then use triple-slash directives to make sure globals are set up first. const content = `/// <reference types="node" />\nimport * as path from 'path';\npath.` fsMap.set("index.ts", content)